h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 2. Sketch a plot showing tree complexity vs performance
 3. Apply two different pruning techniques to the same overfitted tree
 4. Explain how to validate pruning decisions
-5. If the company wants to keep the tree simple enough for business analysts to understand (≤4 nodes), what pruning strategy would you recommend?
+5. If the company wants to keep the tree simple enough for business analysts to understand ($\leq 4$ nodes), what pruning strategy would you recommend?
 6. What are the business costs of overfitting in this customer churn prediction scenario?
 7. Calculate the information gain for each split and identify which splits are most likely contributing to overfitting.